micnncim/action-label-syncer/README.md

           manifest: path/to/manifest/labels.yml
 ```

+If a label color changes, the same label is updated with the new color.
+If a label name changes, the previous label is deleted.
+All issues and PRs that were previously labeled with this label are now unlabeled.

 ## Sync labels on another repository

 It is also possible to specify a repository as an input to the action.
 This is useful if you want to store your labels somewhere centrally and modify multiple repository labels.